Kunniii/edn-auto/README.md

 # How to use

-Before using this mess, please save your cookie in `cookie.txt` in this project folder.
+Before using this mess, please save your accessToken in `token.txt` in this project folder.